I am a Canadian citizen. Do I need to get an F-1 visa?

 No, Canadian citizens must apply as international students and receive the Form I-20 from UCLA, but do not need to go to a U.S. Embassy to request the F-1 visa.
 However, you must pay the SEVIS fee and present the Form I-20 when entering the United States, so you can get the F-1 stamp in your passport at the port of entry.

 I am a U.S. citizen living abroad.
 Am I considered an international student?

-No. If you are U.S. citizen, legal resident, or green card holder you won’t be considered an international student.
+No, if you are a U.S. citizen, legal resident, or green card holder you will not be considered an international student.
 On the registration form, please answer "no" to the question, "are you an international student".

 I recently applied or am in the process of applying for a green card; am I an international student?